Josip Špoljarić

-Josip Špoljarić (born 5 January 1997) is a Croatian professional footballer who plays for Osijek.
+Josip Špoljarić (born 5 January 1997) is a Croatian professional footballer who plays for Slovenian club Nafta 1903.

 Club career

 Špoljarić spent his entire youth career in his hometown club NK Osijek.
 A youth international, he was chosen in the summer of 2014 as the best player of the Croatian U-17 football league.
 He debuted for the first team on 11 August 2014, aged 17, in the 2–1 away loss against HNK Hajduk Split, and scored his first senior goal against the same opponent in the 3–2 home loss on 9 May 2015.

 On 28 July 2021, Špoljarić joined Zalaegerszeg in Hungary on a season-long loan.